The Glasshouse

 Ralph Trustees Ltd is a family-owned group of luxury hotels and apartments located in and around central London.
 Each of our establishments has its own individualism and its own sense of style and all are operated by people with a genuine passion for relaxed luxury service.

-Over the past few years we have placed emphasis on driving equality of pay within our business, and we can report that as of 5th April 2022, our mean gender pay gap stands at 7.0%, favouring males.
-This is well below the average gender pay gap reported by the Office for National Statistics which stands at 15.4% for 2021 [14.9% 2020] for all employees and is 0.1 percentage points better than the figure we reported 2021/2.
-There is a gap of 2.7% for 2022 favouring males in terms of median pay, which were 0.3% favouring females as reported 2021/2.
+Over the past few years we have placed emphasis on driving equality of pay within our business, and we can report that as of 5th April 2024, our mean gender pay gap stands at 5.3%, favouring males.
+This is well below the average gender pay gap reported by the Office for National Statistics which stands at 13.1% for 24 [14.2% 23] for All Employees.
+There is a gap of 0% for 2023/24 in terms of median pay, which was 4.1% favouring females as reported 2022/23.

 We continue our commitment to driving equal pay across our business, not only through our reward strategy, but also through our approach to recruiting, training, developing, coaching, promoting and supporting our teams.
-We have hired a number of women in more roles in the Upper Quartile and that is reflected in the increased number of females within the upper quartile of pay.
-The overall total % split between males and females remained equal for 2022 and 2021.
+The overall Total % split between males and females remained equal for 2023/24 and 2022/23.
 The full metrics including the analysis within each quartile are shown below: